vortex-es/vortex-es.github.io/_posts/2014-03-26-remodel-your-series-to-perform-better.md

 author: vortex
 ---

-## One step beyond current long-term extrapolation methods
+## One step beyond current long-term extrapolation methods.

 We are very pleased to introduce Vortex _Remodeling_, a completely free feature to enhance your [SERIES](../solutions/series.html) performance.